 Given the diversity of place and interests, councils will be best placed to decide the kinds of messages which are likely to playout best in their communities.
 A number of councils have developed methods to gather information about their communities.
 This ranges from conducting regular surveys to carrying out community outreach.
 Citizens’ forums, residents’ panels and town hall meetings can be an effective way of testing messages and developing narratives which are likely to be most successful in a given context.

 Communications and campaigns

-Some local authorities have opted to launch specific EU Exit related campaigns to inform and facilitate the public debate in ways that recognise differences of view but seek to avoid tensions.
+Some local authorities have opted to launch specific Brexit related campaigns to inform and facilitate the public debate in ways that recognise differences of view but seek to avoid tensions.
 Other local leaders are doing so by sharing their messages via existing networks or in partnership with others.

 While in some cases communities may respond well to campaigns which are focused on providing factual information; for others these approaches can prove counterproductive.
 Alternative approaches are being trialled in some councils, such as ones which facilitate personal contact between those who hold strong views.